MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     1. **Emission factor library**: EPA 2021 - eGRID
     1. **Emission factor**: Contractual Instrument Type

-1. The fields and their values are explained below:
+1. The fields and their values are explained below.
+Select **Save** to save the record.

     - The **Category name** is used for identifying the action in the calculation model.
     - The **Description** is used to roughly note what the calculation will be doing.

         >[!NOTE] **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.

     - The **Emission report value** is used to identify which field from the activity data type should be used to retrieve the value used in the emission calculation.
     - The **Unit** is used to identify the field from the activity data type to be used to retrieve the unit type of the value.
 Alternatively, a unit can be specified to always be used in the action, regardless of which unit is specified on the activity date type.
     - The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
     - The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 Choosing a factor mapping will allow multiple reference data values to map to an emission factor, allowing for a calculation model to not be bound to a single emission factor.

-    1. Select **Save** to save the record.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image033.png)